-(EXPENSE) BENEFIT THREE MONTHS ENDED DECEMBER 31,
+(EXPENSE) BENEFIT THREE MON DECEME

 (millions of U.S. dollars) 2014 2013

 Tax items impacting comparability:

 Consolidation of technology and content assets (1) - (425)

-Uncertain tax positions(2) 12 11
+Uncertain tax positions (2) 12 11

-Corporate tax rates(3) 7 10
+Corporate tax rates (3) 7 10

 Other deferred tax adjustments (4) (19) (2)

 Subtotal - (406)

 Tax related to:

-Sale of businesses(5) - (29)
+Sale of businesses (5) - (29)

-Operating profit of Other Businesses (1)
+Operating profit of Other Businesses - (1)

 Fair value adjustments (6) 4

 Other items 4 2

 Subtotal (2) (24)

 Total (2) (430)

-u

-(2)

-(430)

-Relates to the consolidation of the ownership and management of our technology and content assets.
-Relates to the reversal of tax reserves in connection with favorable developments regarding tax disputes.
-Relates to the net reduction of deferred tax liabilities due to changes in corporate tax rates that were substantively enacted in certain jurisdictions.
-Relates to changes in the recognition of deferred tax assets and liabilities that are not expected to reverse.
-Primarily relates to the sale of our 50% joint venture interest in Omgeo.
+(1) Relates to the consolidation of the ownership and management of our technology and content assets.

+(2) Relates to the reversal of tax reserves in connection with favorable developments regarding tax disputes.

+(3) Relates to the net reduction of deferred tax liabilities due to changes in corporate tax rates that were substantively enacted in certain jurisdictions.

+(4) Relates to changes in the recognition of deferred tax assets in various jurisdictions due to acquisitions, assumptions regarding future profitability, and adjustments for indefinitelived assets and liabilities that are not expected to reverse.

+(5) Primarily relates to the sale of our 50% joint venture interest in Omgeo.